gomez-addams/TimeOfDaySystemFree/README.md

 # Features:
 * Easy to use.
 * Day and night cycle.
-* Curve and gradient system (Based in timeline).
+* Curve and gradient system.
-* Custom procedural skybox(Custom-UnityBuildingShaders).
+* Custom unity procedural skybox.
 * Night color.
 * Moon.
 * Stars.